KrishanBhasin/security-advice/index.md

 Please don’t hesitate to contact us with questions.

+# Easy wins
+This section is intended to be a list of easy-to-follow activities.
+It will suffice for most people; if you are interested in going further (security is a gradient, not an absolute - you can always do more) then feel free to read the _Going Further_ section.

+**Doing more than the `Easy Wins` is not needed for most people.**

 ## Updates

 By far the most important piece of advice we can give is: keep all your software up to date.